gvolpe/trading/README.md

 ### Core

-Core functionality that needs to be shared across different modules such as snapshots, `AppTopic`, and `EventSource`.
+Core functionality that needs to be shared across different modules such as snapshots, `AppTopic`, and `TradeEngine`.

 ### Feed